rspber/TFT_eSPI_light/README.md

    and touch by SPI on the same rail, this is done by automatic protocol switching.
    Currently it works in Arduino only.

+4. Available protocols: see Setup('s).h in setup's subdirectories.

-4. GFXFF font is unavaiable due to collision with the GFXGlyph type redefined in tsdesktop, but is available by drawChar and drawText from SCREEN class available by inhertance.
+5. GFXFF font is unavaiable due to collision with the GFXGlyph type redefined in tsdesktop, but is available by drawChar and drawText from SCREEN class available by inhertance.

 ## How to begin